Notifycal/frontend/README.md

 ## Testing

-Unit testing is handled by React Testing Library and Vitest while End-to-End (E2E) Testing is conducted by Playwright.
+Unit testing is handled by React Testing Library and Vitest.

-If you'd like to run all tests, Unit and E2E alike, execute the following command:

 ```
 npm run test